submariner-io/submariner/pkg/cable/wireguard/README.md

   ```
   you probably did not install WireGuard on the Gateway node.

-- Support for e2e testing with `kind` is not iplemented yet.
-The e2e tests can be run with WireGuard by setting it as the default driver in `pkg/cable/wireguard/WGdriver.go` **and** unsetting StrogSwan in `pkg/cable/ipsec/strongswan.go`
+- Support for e2e testing with `kind` is not implemented yet.
+The e2e tests can be run with WireGuard by setting it as the default driver in `pkg/cable/wireguard/WGdriver.go` **and** unsetting StrongSwan in `pkg/cable/ipsec/strongswan.go`
   ```GoLang
   func init() {
     // uncomment next line to set as default